Stoozy/SML/README.md

 ## Issues

-If you encounter any issues, feel free to open an (issue)[https://github.com/Stoozy/SML/issues, "issue"] on github
+If you encounter any issues, feel free to open an [issue](https://github.com/Stoozy/SML/issues) on github